Serve the Public Good

 Legal Position Applications

-To apply for legal positions, including internships, the best strategy is to search traditional job sites, like Handshake, Indeed, or LinkedIn.
+To apply for legal positions, including internships, the best strategy is to search online traditional job sites, like Handshake, Indeed, or LinkedIn.
 Legal positions can also often be obtained by word-of-mouth through networking and connecting with professionals.
 Application documents, such as resumes and cover letters, as well as interviews for legal positions, tend to follow traditional guidelines.

 Federal Job Applications